 I saw these in my Family Fun magazine and knew I had to try them.
 They made their cookies from scratch.
 But, I’m too busy right now and I can find bagged cookie mix in the grocery store.
 These can definitely be done from scratch but you are adding more time and work to this that you don’t have to.
 If you buy a bag of sugar cookie mix: look for the directions on the back for cut out cookies and follow that recipe.
 You will either be adding a lot less butter or adding flour to the mix.
 I also don’t mind scraping cookies from cookie mixes into the trash if they don’t work out.
 The first batch I lost three out of twelve cookies.
 Part of it is my oven but the other part is you are combining two very different main ingredients: dough and hard candy.
 Getting them to come out perfect takes some work and practice.

 However, those not so perfect cookies make great treats for my kids (and for me).
 We don’t care what they look like!
 The best thing about these cookies is they are impressive enough to give a single cookie as a gift.
 That means you have way less to do to have finished presents for people like your mailman or kid’s bus driver.

 Make your cookie dough according to the directions for the cut out cookie recipe on the bag (or if you’re making a bunch of cookies and want to make yours from scratch: you can use your own recipe.)

 Roll out your cookie dough on a floured surface.
 Keep adding flour to your rolling pin, cookie cutters and the surface of your dough as you go so the cookie dough behaves itself.
-You want these thin (otherwise they will puff up and you will loose your design.)
+You want these thin (otherwise they will puff up and you will lose your design.)
 Aim for 1/4 inch thickness.
 Don’t worry, they will hold together with their rigid candy center.

 I used a drinking glass to use as my original cut out for the cookies.